Mooophy/CLRS/README.md

 algorithms_from_CLRS
 ====================

-Algorithms from  "Introduction to Algorithms ", implemented in C++ template.
+Algorithms from  "Introduction to Algorithms ", using  C++ template.